mrp089/simvascular.github.io/README.md

 </div>
 ```

-Once you have updated the navigation bars in the headers of the documentation and clinical test case ages, render the website on a local version to check the navigation links to make sure that they work correctly and that the order in which the page links appear in the navigation section is consistent throughout the headers.
+Once you have updated the navigation bars in the headers of the user guide and clinical test case pages, render the website on a local version to check the navigation links to make sure that they work correctly and that the order in which the page links appear in the navigation section is consistent throughout the headers.

 #### Updating the landing page documentation section

-Unlike the documentation and clinical test cases, the landing page of the SimVascular website is written purely in `html` and is not generated from `md` files.
+Unlike the user guide and clinical test case pages, the landing page of the SimVascular website is written purely in `html` and is not generated from `md` files.
 The landing `html` file is named `index.html`.
 You can find the documentation section of the landing page by searching for `id="documentation"`.

 If you are adding the link to a new User Guide page, copy an anchor element from another link under the "User Guide" section.
 It may resemble the following `<a>` element with the following attributes: `class="docLinks"`, `target="_blank"`, and an `href` that has the path to the `html` file you have created.
 After the `<a>` element, add a `<br>` for styling consistency.